ikkilan95/MDM_Spark_Project/README.md

 <img width="3184" height="1344" alt="desired output" src="https://github.com/user-attachments/assets/b09f2532-c65b-47f9-869d-bb26da9d43fb" />
 <br><br>

-1. New connection pipeline that leverage Confluent Kafka as a bridge to move data from MDM to downstream systems.
+1. Maintain the architecture of the source system where MDM data is hosted in S3, integrated with Apache HIVE.
+2. Since the MDM has already integrated with Apache HIVE, we can read the data easily with the Apache Spark read.table method for transformations.
-2. To leverage the maximum throughput of Confluent kafka, data from MDM needs to be transform to a key value pair with a custome json-like format as a Kafka events.
+3. To leverage the maximum throughput of Confluent kafka, data from MDM needs to be transform to a key value pair with a custome json-like format as a Kafka events.
-3. The organization is looking for an implementation of Apache Spark as the transformation tool.
+4. The organization is looking for an implementation of Apache Spark as the transformation tool.
 Apache spark will be hosted in Amazon EMR.
+5. The requirement does not ask us to build a real-time stream data.
+Instead, the pipeline will be running once a day to Kafka.

 ### D. Objectives
 1. Develop Apache kafka scripts to transform the data from MDM based on specific rquirements for each downstream system and load to Confluent kafka.
-2. Ensure readability and modular programming methodolodies are implemented.
+2. Ensure readability and modular programming design methodolodies are implemented.
 3. Spark scripts need to be developed locally via any preferable IDEs i.e. PyCharm, VSC.
 4. Unit testing is done locally in machine during the building/developmental stage to avoid any compute cost consumption.
-5. Anonymized Production Snapshots (data sample) that has been sanitized/masked to comply with privacy regulations (like GDPR or HIPAA) will be provided every month.
+5. The system will be batch dataflow pipeline that will be running once a day.
+(Depending on the requirements, you may need to run the pipeline hourly).
 6. Estimate and optimize Spark computation requirements.

 ## Project Requirements and Resources